MoinDalvs/Neural_Networks_From_Scratch/README.md

 + parameter = parameter – update
 + Here beta1 and beta2 are constants to keep changes in gradient and learning rate in check

-### Overview:
-Gradient descent refers to a minimization optimization algorithm that follows the negative of the gradient downhill of the target function to locate the minimum of the function.

-A downhill movement is made by first calculating how far to move in the input space, calculated as the steps size (called alpha or the learning rate) multiplied by the gradient.
-This is then subtracted from the current point, ensuring we move against the gradient, or down the target function.

-The steeper the objective function at a given point, the larger the magnitude of the gradient, and in turn, the larger the step taken in the search space.
-The size of the step taken is scaled using a step size hyperparameter.
-+ Step Size (alpha): Hyperparameter that controls how far to move in the search space against the gradient each iteration of the algorithm.
-+ Gradient descent is an optimization algorithm that follows the negative gradient of an objective function in order to locate the minimum of the function.

-A downhill movement is made by first calculating how far to move in the input space, calculated as the steps size (called alpha or the learning rate) multiplied by the gradient.
-This is then subtracted from the current point, ensuring we move against the gradient, or down the target function.

-x(t+1) = x(t) – step_size * f'(x(t))

-The steeper the objective function at a given point, the larger the magnitude of the gradient, and in turn, the larger the step taken in the search space.
-The size of the step taken is scaled using a step size hyperparameter.

-Step Size (alpha): Hyperparameter that controls how far to move in the search space against the gradient each iteration of the algorithm.
-If the step size is too small, the movement in the search space will be small, and the search will take a long time.
-If the step size is too large, the search may bounce around the search space and skip over the optima.

-The problem with gradient descent is that the weight update at a moment (t) is governed by the learning rate and gradient at that moment only.
+### The problem with gradient descent is that the weight update at a moment (t) is governed by the learning rate and gradient at that moment only.
 It doesn't take into account the past steps.

 It leads to the following problems: